TR0U8L3-gif/TR0U8L3-gif/README.md

 ## 📖 About Me:

-* ✨ 2024 goal: To get a Flutter Dev job/internship
+* ✨ 2024 goal: To get a Flutter Dev job/internship (accomplished both 🤙)
 * 📖 I’m currently learning everything
 * 🎓 Student at the Bialystok University of Technology
 * 🤯 Exploring TDD, Clean Architecture and SOLID ~~life~~ principles